risentveber/wallet-api/docs/API.md

 ## Common response format

-All json responses are with `snake_case` field names format.
+- All json responses are with `snake_case` field names format.
-All errors hidden from HTTP level - you supposed to check result yourself.
+- All errors hidden from HTTP level - you supposed to check result yourself.
+- All timestamps are strings in RFC3339Nano format: "2006-01-02T15:04:05.999999999Z07:00".

 ```
 entity common_response {